javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

 At first, cross-origin requests were forbidden.
 But as a result of long discussions, cross-origin requests were allowed, but with any new capabilities requiring an explicit allowance by the server, expressed in special headers.

-## Simple requests
+## Safe requests

 There are two types of cross-origin requests:

-1. Simple requests.
+1. Safe requests.
 2. All the others.

-Simple Requests are, well, simpler to make, so let's start with them.
+Safe Requests are simpler to make, so let's start with them.

-A [simple request](http://www.w3.org/TR/cors/#terminology) is a request that satisfies two conditions:
+A request is safe if it satisfies two conditions:

-1. [Simple method](http://www.w3.org/TR/cors/#simple-method): GET, POST or HEAD
+1. [Safe method](https://fetch.spec.whatwg.org/#cors-safelisted-method): GET, POST or HEAD
-2. [Simple headers](http://www.w3.org/TR/cors/#simple-header) -- the only allowed custom headers are:
+2. [Safe headers](https://fetch.spec.whatwg.org/#cors-safelisted-request-header) -- the only allowed custom headers are:
     - `Accept`,
     - `Accept-Language`,
     - `Content-Language`,
     - `Content-Type` with the value `application/x-www-form-urlencoded`, `multipart/form-data` or `text/plain`.

-Any other request is considered "non-simple".
+Any other request is considered "unsafe".
 For instance, a request with `PUT` method or with an `API-Key` HTTP-header does not fit the limitations.

-**The essential difference is that a "simple request" can be made with a `<form>` or a `<script>`, without any special methods.**
+**The essential difference is that a safe request can be made with a `<form>` or a `<script>`, without any special methods.**

-So, even a very old server should be ready to accept a simple request.
+So, even a very old server should be ready to accept a safe request.

 Contrary to that, requests with non-standard headers or e.g. method `DELETE` can't be created this way.
 For a long time JavaScript was unable to do such requests.
 So an old server may assume that such requests come from a privileged source, "because a webpage is unable to send them".

-When we try to make a non-simple request, the browser sends a special "preflight" request that asks the server -- does it agree to accept such cross-origin requests, or not?
+When we try to make a unsafe request, the browser sends a special "preflight" request that asks the server -- does it agree to accept such cross-origin requests, or not?

-And, unless the server explicitly confirms that with headers, a non-simple request is not sent.
+And, unless the server explicitly confirms that with headers, a unsafe request is not sent.

 Now we'll go into details.

-## CORS for simple requests
+## CORS for safe requests

 If a request is cross-origin, the browser always adds `Origin` header to it.